 What Can I Use Instead of Pizza Sauce?

-If you’re looking for other alternatives to traditional pizza sauce, there are many options to choose from.
+If you’re looking for alternatives to traditional pizza sauce, there are many options;

 - Pesto, for example, is a delicious and flavorful option that pairs well with a variety of toppings.